-A 121.8 g meteorite was found in the Sahara Desert and later purchased by American collector N. Oakes in Rissani, Morocco, in June 2003.
+A 121.8 g meteorite was found in the Sahara Desert and later purchased by American collector N. Oakes in Rissani, Morocco in June 2003.
 This meteorite was analyzed at Northern Arizona University (T. Bunch and J. Wittke) and was initially determined to be a highly recrystallized L7 chondrite.
 Notwithstanding this L7 classification, a subsequent oxygen isotope study (D. Rumble III, CIW) showed that NWA 1839 plots on the Carbonaceous Chondrite Anhydrous Mineral (CCAM) line within the field of CO chondrites.

-While NWA 1839 and NWA 3133/2643 are both metachondrites with carbonaceous chondrite affinities, and both are purported to have originated from the same nomad collector source, initial O-isotopic studies showed that they are not paired.
-Further O-isotopic analyses conducted at The Open University, UK, plot within the CO group overlapping the highly extended CV field (see oxygen 3-isotope diagram).
-In addition, the bulk elemental composition shows a definitive match to the CO chondrite Kainsaz (A. Irving, pers. comm).
-Therefore, NWA 1839 is considered to be the first CO metachondrite.
+Although NWA 1839 NWA and 3133/2643 are both metachondrites with carbonaceous chondrite affinities, and both are purported to have originated from the same nomad collector source, initial O-isotopic studies indicate they are not paired.
+Further O-isotopic analyses conducted at The Open University, UK, show that NWA 1839 plots within the CO group overlapping the highly extended CV field.
+In addition, the bulk elemental composition (e.g., Mn/Mg and Al/Mg ratios) shows a close similarity exists with the CO chondrites (Sanborn et al., 2015).
+In their continued analyses of this meteorite, Sanborn et al. (2015) demonstrated that NWA 1839 plots very near to the CV chondrites on a coupled Δ17O vs. ε54Cr diagram (see diagram below).
+Therefore, in consideration of all the data thus far, NWA 1839 is considered to be genetically related to the carbonaceous chondrites, and could possibly represent the first CO metachondrite.

 Two views of a 1.43 g slice of NWA 1839 are shown above.
 The photo below shows a thin section viewed in partially polarized light in which the equigranular texture and absence of chondrules and metal is evident.

 Photo courtesy of T. BunchNorthern Arizona University